Alisson BeckerBrazilian Footballer

 Alisson made his senior debut for Brazil in the 3-1 win against Venezuela in their 2018 World Cup qualifying campaign in 2015.

 Becker was part of the Brazil squad that played in the Copa America in 2016.
 However, he struggled to impress as A Selecao crashed out at the group stage.

 He firmly established himself as Brazil’s number one thanks to help from former goalkeeper Claudio Taffarel, who featured at the 1998 World Cup.

 Alisson was named in the Brazil squad for the 2018 World Cup in Russia.

 Alisson’s elder brother, Muriel, is also a goalkeeper and was developed at Internacional.

-Becker is married to Natália Loewe following their ceremony in 2015.
-The couple have a daughter together.
+Becker is married to Natalia Loewe, a physician from Brazil, in 2015.
+The couple have three children together.

 • Alisson Ramses Becker, better known simply as Alisson, was born in Novo Hamburgo in the state of Rio Grande do Sul, Brazil, on 2 October 1992.